 The license file is bound to a Nesis serial number.
-In order to obtain the license file, please contact us and tell us your Nesis serial number.
+In order to obtain the license file, please contact support@kanardia.eu and tell us your Nesis serial number.
 We will charge you a license fee and once this is paid, an email with the license file will be send back to you.